Randil-Hasanga/Java-Based-Inventory-Management-System/README.md

 Installation guide_____

-1. Create the database (stockDB) in Lib folder
+1. Create the database (stockDB) in the Lib folder
-2. All the required dependecies are getting from meaven repository.
-(No need to add jar files but load the project first time with an internet connection)
+2. All the required dependencies are obtained from the Maven repository.
+No need to add JAR files, but load the project for the first time with an internet connection.
 3. Run the code.